rob-zimmerman/rob-zimmerman.github.io/_posts/2026-01-17-find-the-fox.md

     pages = pages[:n_pages]

-    # choose which page gets the FOX
+    # choose which page gets the FOX/XOF
     j = random.randrange(n_pages)

     # inject exactly one FOX/XOF on that page